timir-acoustic/viz-spider-marketplace/README.md

 **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
 This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 **`.babelrc`**: A configuration file for the Babel jsx -> js compiler.

+If building locally: use D3 v3.5.6 and require it in src/spider.js